Image (Context Commands)

 Removes the current image calibration.
 The image becomes Uncalibrated.

-Show Binary Object ID
+Show Binary Objects ID

 This function displays/hides ID labels of the binary objects.

-Show LUT Intensity
+Show LUTs Intensity Range

 Shows or hides the LUT visualization bar.
 LUT visualization bar is overlaid on top of the image.